Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: A New software Tool for Stellar Collisions

 These single-star \texttt{MESA} models also enable us to determine whether a given star has evolved beyond the TAMS.
 For each star, we compare the central hydrogen abundances of the neighboring tracks in mass and age used for interpolation.
-We define the TAMS as the epoch where the central hydrogen abundance falls below $10^{-5}$.
+We define the TAMS as the epoch at which the central hydrogen abundance falls below $10^{-5}$.
 We then take the minimum of the two TAMS ages and raise a \texttt{ValueError} if the user-provided age exceeds the TAMS by more than $10\%$.
-This step prevents extrapolation into evolutionary phases where the collision results will be very sensitive to stellar structure and which are not part of the current training data.
+This step prevents extrapolation into evolutionary phases where collision outcomes become highly sensitive to stellar structure and are not part of the current training data.

-Finally, if the interaction is determined to be in the direct collision regime ($r_p \leq R_1 + R_2$), then the two ML models are used to predict the outcome and final masses.
-If the interaction is in the tidal capture limit, a merger with no mass loss is assumed \citep[e.g.,][]{BenzHills87, Lai1993}.
-Lastly, in the case of a fly-by both stellar masses are returned unchanged.
+Finally, if the interaction is determined to be in the direct-collision regime ($r_p \leq R_1 + R_2$), the two ML models are used to predict the outcome and final masses.
+If the interaction is in the tidal-capture regime, a merger with no mass loss is assumed \citep[e.g.,][]{BenzHills87, Lai1993}.
+Lastly, in the case of a flyby, both stellar masses are returned unchanged.
 A flowchart illustrating the decision process in \texttt{collAIder} is shown in Figure~\ref{fig:collAIder_flowchart}.

 Given the marginal outperformance of the individually trained NNs over the MoE, we employ the former as the ML model to predict collision outcomes.
 As shown in the first panel of Figure~\ref{fig:moe_violin}, the regression model returns continuous values and therefore never predicts a final mass exactly equal to zero.
 Rather than applying a minimum mass cutoff for the remnant object—which makes assumptions about what is considered a collision product—we adjust the regression predictions based on the classification output to ensure consistency.